VPS Use Cases – What Can You Do With A VPS?

-What exactly can you do with an always-on, always-connected virtual machine with server-class CPU, dedicated RAM, and super-fast disks?
+What exactly can you do with an always-on, always-connected virtual machine with server-class CPU, dedicated RAM, and fast SSD read/write speeds?

 Get THE BEST DEALS IN CLOUD HOSTING from Los Angeles!Grab a huge 32GB RAM & 320GB of SSD storage for just $109/year!